rishishanthan/anomaly-detection-autoencoders/README.md

 ## 📊 Results
 All the results from my run which of test, train, validation reults including data analysis and corellations are in notebook.

+---

+## 📁 Dataset
+The dataset I used in the folder called 'NAB'.
+There are many other datasets in the folder, which can be tried out for improvement and practice purposes.